 If you enjoyed this recipe, please come back and leave a star rating and review!
 It’s so helpful to other readers to hear your results, adaptations and ideas for variations.

-- ¼ cup finely chopped fresh sweet cherries
+- ¼ cup finely chopped fresh (or frozen) sweet cherries

 - 1 tablespoon sugar

 - ¾ cup plain yogurt or Greek yogurt

 - 4 large eggs

 - 2 teaspoons vanilla extract